 - 2 egg yolks

-- A pinch of teaspoon salt
+- A Pinch salt

 Instructions